mateusduboli/dotfiles/README.md

 What I want to accomplish with this repo is:

 * Keeping track of my configurations on all my environments;
-* Maintain the common and specific configurations from each of then;
+* Maintain the common configurations from all of then;
-* Keep my Home directory uniform;
+* Keep my home directory uniform;
 * Ease the setup on a new environment;
-* Download and install github based solutions for configurations problems;
 * Provide a per-program based installation;
-* Maintain all my configurations only in the home directory.
+* Keep my configurations user based.

 ##Structure

+#### dotfiles/
-The repository is organized as all the files in the `dotfiles` directory will be prepended with a `.` and symlinked to the `$HOME` of the current user.
+On this directory are the files that will be symlinked to home, they will be prepended with a `.` and symlinked to the `$HOME` of the current user.

 ```
   dotfiles/